The $d$-very ampleness of adjoint line bundles on quasi-elliptic surfaces: Adjoint linear system on quasi-elliptic surfaces

 \section{Adjoint linear system on quasi-elliptic surfaces}

-In this section we prove a theorem of $d$-ampleness of Reider-type in positive characteristic on quasi-elliptic surfaces. \begin{thm} Let $X$ be a quasi-elliptic surface, and $F$ be a general fibre of the quasi-elliptic fibration $f:X\rightarrow C$.
-Let $L$ a nef and big divisor on $X$.
-Assume that for a nonnegative integer $d$ then we have following descriptions. \begin{enumerate} \item When $p=2$, we assume that $(L\cdot F)>2$ in addition.
-Then either $K_X+L$ is $d$-very ample or there exists an effective divisor $B$ containing a $0$-cyclic $Z^{(2)}=F^{*}Z$, which is the Frobenius pull back of a $0$-cyclic $Z$ of $\deg Z\leq(d+1)$ where the $d$-very ampleness fails, such that $2L-B$ is $\mathbb{Q}$-effective and
+In this section we prove a theorem of $d$-very ampleness of Reider-type in positive characteristic on quasi-elliptic surfaces. \begin{thm} Let $X$ be a quasi-elliptic surface, and $F$ be a general fibre of the quasi-elliptic fibration $f:X\rightarrow C$.
+Let $L$ be a nef and big divisor on $X$.
+Assume that for a nonnegative integer $d$, then we have the following descriptions. \begin{enumerate} \item When $p=2$, we assume that $(L\cdot F)>2$ in addition.
+Then either $\mathcal{O}_X(K_X+L)$ is $d$-very ample or there exists an effective divisor $B$ containing a $0$-cycle $Z^{(2)}=F^{*}Z$, which is the Frobenius pull back of a $0$-cycle $Z$ of $\deg Z\leq d+1$ where the $d$-very ampleness fails, such that $2L-B$ is $\mathbb{Q}$-effective and